Benefits

 Formatter Settings (Oxfmt)

-Ultracite configures Oxfmt with these defaults:
+Ultracite configures Oxfmt with these defaults:- Indentation: 2 spaces

 - Line Width: 80 characters